MarioLisbona/CA-T1A3-terminal-app/README.md

 <br>

-T
-Error checking will be vital here to make sure that the user cannot select an ID that is not in the current search list.
+The error checking will be vital here to make sure that the user cannot select an ID that is not in the current search list.
 The table below contains the tests and expected output.

 |               Field being tested              	| Input 	|                 Test being performed                 	|             Expected result            	|     Result   	|
 |:---------------------------------------------:	|:-----:	|:----------------------------------------------------:	|:--------------------------------------:	|:-----------:	|